Dseatondesign/wedding-invitation-previewer/README.md

 ## Objectives

 1. Build a site with HTML, CSS, and JavaScript
-2. Use JavaScript to create a functionable, demonstrable, _presentable_ web application
+2. Use JavaScript to create a functioning, demonstrable, _presentable_ web application

 ## Background